RolandChristensen/developer-journal/_drafts/github-projects.md

 # Create New Personal User Project
 1. Click Profile Picture
 2. Click "Your Profile" in menu
-3. Click "Projects" in the list of tabs near the top of the page.
+3. Click "Projects" in the list of tabs near the top of the page
-     * This will list any projects you currently have created.
+     * This will list any projects you currently have created
 4. Click "New Project" button
-5. Select a project template or "start from scratch" and select either **Table**, **Board**, or **Roadmap**.
+5. Select a project template or "start from scratch" and select either **Table**, **Board**, or **Roadmap**
      * Choosing a template will not commit you yet.
-Click the tile and you will see an example of what it looks like.
+Click the tile and you will see an example of what it looks like
-     * I am going to use *Kanban* to begin. ***Because I use the Kanban template much of the rest of the Quickstart will be useless***
+     * I am going to use *Kanban* to begin
 6. Choose project name
 7. Click "Create Project" button

 ## Kanban Divergence
-Kanban is Japanese for "Visual Signal"
+Kanban is Japanese for "Visual Signal".
 Kanban lets you see your work clearly so you and the team can all stay on the same page.
+Kanban does not use iterations.
+Kanban expects iterative improvements to happen at their own pace.
+Your team will find its own cadence.

 Bare necessities:
 * Kanban Board